HarshitKhandwalia/twiterrr/twitter/DEPLOYMENT.md

 ## Important Notes
 - Static files are automatically collected during build
-- **Media files are stored on a persistent disk** and won't be lost during deployments
+- **Media files are stored on Railway Volume** and won't be lost during deployments
-- The app automatically switches between SQLite (local) and PostgreSQL (Render)
+- The app automatically switches between SQLite (local) and PostgreSQL (Railway)
 - Media files are served by Django in production (suitable for hobby projects)
-- No Docker required - Render handles the containerization
+- Railway handles containerization automatically
+- Railway Volumes are included in most plans without extra cost

 ## Troubleshooting